D50000/D5000-JavaScript30/README.md

     window.addEventListener('keyup', (e) =>
     push() the element to the array and check it for answer.

-# 13.Slide in on Scroll
+# 13. Slide in on Scroll

     Images will slide in when the scroll moves.